 If a dog fouls the person in charge must clean up and dispose of the faeces properly.
 Failure to do so can result in an ‘on-the-spot’ of €150 under the Litter Pollution Act 1997-2003 or a court appearance which can lead to a prosecution with a much larger penalty.

 A “stray dog” is a dog which is in a public place and not accompanied by the owner or other responsible person.
-Stray dogs may be seized by authorised person and kept for 5 days before they can be re-homed or disposed off.
+Stray dogs may be seized by authorised person and kept for 5 days by an auhoirsed officer during which time they may be reclaimed by their owners or rehomed if they are suitable for rehoming.

 When you find a stray dog you can…………..